-Develop its senses
+Develop your senses

 EAR